 In 2013, there were 614 data breaches that led to more than 550 million identities compromised.
 New data breaches means more identity theft and other fraud, and more consumers facing financial loss, great inconvenience, and a loss of trust in the marketplace.
-That is why NCL is launching our new #DataInsecurity Project -- to raise awareness about the need for reforms aimed at better protecting consumer data.
+That is why NCL is working on the #DataInsecurity Project -- to raise awareness about the need for reforms aimed at better protecting consumer data.

 Data breaches impact consumers, credit unions, banks, and retailers.
 Last December, the retail giant Target suffered a massive data breach that made national headlines.
 In the breach, as many as 110 million identities were compromised.